Underwriting Syndicate Activities

 One-Breath Recap

-A syndicate is held together by the Agreement Among Underwriters, signed by members with several-not-joint liability, and the Selected Dealers' Agreement, signed by selling-group dealers who bear no inventory risk and earn only the concession.
-Commitment type decides who eats unsold shares: firm commitment (principal, underwriter's risk), best efforts (agent, issuer's risk), with all-or-none and mini-max as contingency variants that trigger the prohibited-representations and escrow rules, and standby as a firm commitment on a rights offering.
-Lock-ups are private 180-day contracts, not SEC mandates, with the underwriter holding the waiver right and the SEC only requiring prospectus disclosure.
-Regulation M restricts distribution participants (with an actively-traded exception) and, in parallel, issuers and selling shareholders (no such exception), across a no-day, 1-day, or 5-day restricted period the lead manager documents with FINRA deal wires.
-Lock in the several-not-joint liability, the escrow noon-next-business-day deadline, and the price-and-concession disclosure that lives inside the dealer agreements, and this unit answers itself.
+A syndicate runs on the Agreement Among Underwriters (several-not-joint liability) and the Selected Dealers' Agreement, signed by dealers who bear no inventory risk and earn only the concession.
+Commitment type decides who eats unsold shares: firm commitment (principal, underwriter's risk), best efforts (agent, issuer's risk), with all-or-none and mini-max as contingency variants triggering the prohibited-representations and escrow rules, and standby as a firm commitment on a rights offering.
+Lock-ups are private, typically 180-day contracts, not SEC mandates, with the underwriter usually holding the waiver right.
+Regulation M restricts distribution participants (actively-traded exception) and, in parallel, issuers and shareholders (no exception), across a no-day, 1-day, or 5-day period; the selling-agreement disclosure rule lives inside the dealer agreements, not the prospectus.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Underwriting Syndicate Activities unit for the complete lesson.
+Read the full Underwriting Syndicate Activities unit.